-- Help to meet local demand for housing and/or create a community facility - Reuse previously developed land - Efficient use of land (high-density development) - Improve local townscape flood issues that affected the site.
-The recent Risca flood alleviation scheme has largely removed these issues and the council are currently looking to bring the site forward for affordable and/or sheltered housing.
+- Help to meet local demand for housing and/or create a community facility - Reuse previously developed land - Efficient use of land (high-density development) - Improve local townscape remained unused since that time due to flood issues that affected the site.
+The Risca flood alleviation scheme has largely removed these issues and the council are currently looking to bring the site forward for affordable and/or sheltered housing.